 However, due to WA’s legislated 12-month additional transitional period, the NCC 2022 is likely to be adopted in WA on 1 May 2024.
 You can read the Building Ministers’ Meeting communique here.

 Lack of plumbing bridging courses available for skilled migrants in WA

 With skills and labour shortages the top of the agenda, stakeholders we met with were particularly interested to understand the current challenges around licensing for skilled migrants.
 Many were surprised that there are very few options in WA (TAFE included) that offer skills gap training for migrants with prior qualifications in plumbing.

 Despite skills and labour shortages across all trades, migrants arriving in WA with overseas plumbing qualifications often need to travel to Queensland to undertake the skills gap training necessary to obtain a license.
 It is also not good enough that there is no clear pathway or website available for migrants to find out relevant information if they are looking to migrate to WA and work in the industry.

 Members wishing to employ an overseas trained plumber are encouraged to access the Skilled Migrant Employment Register, which is a free initiative intended to help build the WA workforce.
-We are advised that there are training providers in WA who are prepared to deliver this bridging courses for skilled migrants when demand exists for viable class sizes.
+We have been told there are training providers in WA who are prepared to deliver bridging courses for skilled migrants when demand grows to the level required for viable class sizes.

 Our advocacy for construction sector reform is only just beginning.
 The next steps in our campaign include